1. Purpose and scope

 5. Investigation and possible outcomes

 Concerns will be investigated by the Adverity’s authorized investigator as quickly as possible.
 The seriousness and complexity of a complaint may have an influence on the amount of time it takes to investigate it.
 The authorized investigator will acknowledge receipt of a report to the Reporting person within seven days of receipt of a report.
 A meeting with the investigator and the Reporting person will be granted within 14 calendar days on request of the Reporting person.
 Adverity will diligently investigate each reported concern and provide verbal, written, or in-person feedback to the Reporting person within three months of receipt of the report.

 Feedback to the Reporting person shall include:

 - the action planned or taken following the report; and

-- the grounds for the action planned or taken.
+- the grounds for the action planned or taken; and

 In all situations, the Reporting person's chosen means of communication should be used to keep them updated on the investigation's progress and results.
 During the investigation, the investigator may ask the Reporting person to provide further information about the concern, but the Reporting person is under no obligation to provide such information.
 The individual who has been accused of any wrongdoing will also be informed of the concerns and given the opportunity to respond (unless there are any restrictions or other reasonable bases for not doing so).